Click here for an image of the Library as you enter the door, with a general explanation of where to find things

 The photocopier only operates on codes.
 You will either be given a personal code, or a lab code.
 The Lab Technician is the person most likely to know the lab code.
 If you have forgotten your personal code, go to http://www.gen.cam.ac.uk/email/print/ - but this will not tell you the Lab code.

 You can also scan and make .pdf documents on the photocopier, to either save to a memory stick or e-mail out.
-However, you cannot at present send documents to the copier to print remotely.
+You can also send documents to the copier to print remotely.
+However the photocopier cannot print files from a memory stick.

 If you need high-quality .jpeg images, we have a scanner attached to the PC situated by itself.
 Please ask if you need help using it.